 NOAA Funding Benefits Massive Flood-Control Initiative

-The project team, including Drexel and Columbia Universities, assessed how natural infrastructure performed during Superstorm Sandy and developed a web-based green infrastructure decision-support tool that integrates future flood scenario data with vulnerable population and infrastructure data.
-The tool is used by local decision-makers to analyze the multiple benefits of green infrastructure investments and identifies parcels likely to provide the most benefits.
+The project team, including Drexel and Columbia Universities, also assessed how natural infrastructure performed during Hurricane Sandy and developed a web-based tool used by local decision-makers to analyze green infrastructure investment benefits and identify parcels likely to provide the most benefits.
 (2017)